vosaul/status.im/content/tutorials.md

 {{% tab Emulator %}}

 We give instructions here for Genymotion (a popular Android emulator).
 If you want to build Status and run it in XCode and use an iOS simulator, I offer you this [gist](https://gist.github.com/andytudhope/a06e1c9916e23909321f6ac427aaf348) though you'll have to either convert to iTerm2 or edit it somewhat.
-You will also need to run `insturments -s devices` and change the `uuid` in the script to the one that matches the emulator you want to run Status in from XCode.
+You will also need to run `instruments -s devices` and change the `uuid` in the script to the one that matches the emulator you want to run Status in from XCode.

 1. Install genymotion
 2. Create a genymotion virtual device